leeper/conjoint-example/README.md

 ---

 Thanks to Kyle Dropp for guidance on how to do this!
+And thanks to Isaac from Qualtrics support for help getting the page transition addressed in June 2017.